An ultimate three week self-drive journey of Costa Rica's most popular regions

 Is tap water safe to drink in Costa Rica?

-When do Costa Ricans go on holidays?
+When do Costa Ricans go on holiday?

 Do I need to tip in Costa Rica?

-You’ll find that a mandatory 10% is already included on your restaurant bill, however, you can always tip more if the food and service has been exceptional.
-If you have a guide or driver for a day, then it’s usually customary to give them a small token of your appreciation and we would suggest a small tip of between $2 and $10.
+You’ll find that a mandatory 10% is already included on your restaurant bill, however you can always tip more if the food and service has been exceptional.
+If you have a guide or driver for a day, then it’s customary to give them a small token of your appreciation and we would suggest a small tip of between $2 and $10.

-Spot the elusive resplendent Quetzal with a birding watching specialist
+Spot the elusive Resplendent Quetzal with a birdingwatching specialist

-You’ll be flying direct from Gatwick to Costa Rica’s capital San Jose, where you’ll stay for one night and the beginning and end of your holiday.
+You’ll fly in and out of Costa Rica’s capital, San Jose, where you’ll also stay for a night at the start and end of your trip.

 Accommodation on this day: Presidente Hotel